GundhamErc/gundham/content/team/shulamit/index.md

 title: Shulamit Terracina
 subtitle: Postdoc
 summary: |2-
   Shulamit is the first postdoc to join GUnDHam!
-She will very soon complete her PhD at University of Milan.
-Her expertise is in the construction of quasi-periodic solutions for quasi-linear PDEs from fluids via KAM methods.
+She will very soon complete her PhD at University of Milan, Italy.
+Her expertise is  the construction of quasi-periodic solutions for quasi-linear PDEs arising from fluids via KAM methods.
+In GUnDHam, she will work on problems regarding energy cascades from low to high frequencies in  quasi-linear equations.
 tags:
   - shulamit
 date: '2024-10-13T00:00:00Z'